DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors.md

 ### DOM Node Snapshots

-TestCafe executes tests on the server, so selectors cannot return living DOM elements to test code.
+TestCafe executes tests on the server, so selectors cannot return actual DOM objects to test code.
-Instead, they return *DOM node snapshots* - server-side representation of the element's state.
+Instead, they return *DOM node snapshots* - server-side representation of the node's state.

-A snapshot contains information about the element's size, position, classes, parent and child nodes, etc.
+A snapshot contains information about the node's size, position, classes, parent and child nodes, etc.
-It exposes [API](dom-node-snapshots.md) that is similar to DOM object's.
+It exposes [API](dom-node-snapshots.md) that is similar to DOM objects.

 ```js
 import { expect } from 'chai';